 You don’t need to take this lying down, you can indeed fight back against data loss.
 The ideal method to ensure that you never lose irreplaceable data, is to back it up often.
 You should back up your computer data at least once a month, with once per week being the recommended occurrence.

 In the old days, floppy discs were the popular method used to back up computer data.
 The tedious process often took days to complete hence the trend of not backing up computer data.

 Then, there are external hard drives, where backing up data can be scheduled to automatically run while you are sleeping.
 This is my preferred method.
-I use the Western digital 1TB Passport.
-The external hard drive hold the equivalent of 2 Million photographs or 1,000 Gigabytes.
-At only $49.00 each, it’s an investment I can easily justify.
+I recommend the Western Digital 8TB Passport.
+The external hard drive hold the equivalent of 16 Million photographs or 8,000 Gigabytes of data.
+At only $149.00 each, it’s an investment that’s easily justify.